AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

 ### Development system

 On your development system, you make configuration changes in the Admin and generate the shared configuration, `app/etc/config.php` and the system-specific configuration, `app/etc/env.php`.
-Check Magento code and the shared configuration into source control and push it to the build server.
+Check Commerce code and the shared configuration into source control and push it to the build server.

-You should also install extensions and customize Magento code on the development system.
+You should also install extensions and customize Commerce code on the development system.

 On your development system: